ajitpawar/Structura/Phase3/IndividualReports.md

 ### Dhyey Sejpal (dhyeysejpal)

 •	My most significant individual contribution came in Phase 3.
 I worked on redesigning the Linked list play fragment, which was implemented by drawing stuff on canvas using a drawable.
 I helped designing the views, and wrote the functions to search through the linked list, which formed the base of the search and delete operations.
 Then, I also helped in extending the same functions for implementing the operations for a binary search tree.
 The commits are in the branch 55-play-canvas.
+Debugged search BST function.

 •	This project was a big opportunity to learn many technical issues.
 The biggest was using git.
 I was familiar with version control system before but this project helped me learn a lot of new things like code reviews, pull requests, etc. Other than that, I learnt many Android concepts like canvas drawing, views and fragments, etc.